 - atomic: from atomic pseudo wave functions.
-If they are not enough, other wave functions are initialized with random numbers. - atomic+random: add small random numbers on atomic pseudo-wavefunctions - file: from file - random: random numbers with psi_initializer 1, two more options are supported:
+If they are not enough, other wave functions are initialized with random numbers. - atomic+random: add small random numbers on atomic pseudo-wavefunctions - file: from binary files WAVEFUNC.dat, which are output by setting out_wfc_pw to 2. - random: random numbers with psi initializer 1, two more options are supported: